jorgecarleitao/arrow2/guide/src/high_level.md

 Like `FromIterator`, this crate contains two sets of APIs to iterate over data.
 Given an array `array: &PrimitiveArray<T>`, the following applies:

-1. If you need to iterate over `Option<T>`, use `array.iter()`
+1. If you need to iterate over `Option<&T>`, use `array.iter()`
-2. If you can operate over the values and validity independently, use `array.values() -> &[T]` and `array.validity() -> &Option<Bitmap>`
+2. If you can operate over the values and validity independently, use `array.values() -> &Buffer<T>` and `array.validity() -> &Option<Bitmap>`

-Note that case 1 is useful when e.g. you want to perform an operation that depends on both validity and values, while the latter is suitable for SIMD and copies, as they return contiguous memory regions (slices and bitmaps).
+Note that case 1 is useful when e.g. you want to perform an operation that depends on both validity and values, while the latter is suitable for SIMD and copies, as they return contiguous memory regions (buffers and bitmaps).
 We will see below how to leverage these APIs.

-This idea holds more generally in this crate: `values()` always returns something that has a contiguous in-memory representation, while `iter()` returns items taking validity into account.
+This idea holds more generally in this crate's arrays: `values()` returns something that has a contiguous in-memory representation, while `iter()` returns items taking validity into account.
 To get an iterator over contiguous values, use `array.values().iter()`.

 There is one last API that is worth mentioning, and that is `Bitmap::chunks`.
 When performing bitwise operations, it is often more performant to operate on chunks of bits instead of single bits. `chunks` offers a `TrustedLen` of `u64` with the bits + an extra `u64` remainder.
 We expose two functions, `unary(Bitmap, Fn) -> Bitmap` and `binary(Bitmap, Bitmap, Fn) -> Bitmap` that use this API to efficiently perform bitmap operations.